tberey/typescript-node-fresh-start-template/README.md

 <!-- ABOUT THis PROJECT -->
 ## About This Project
 This is a fresh & blank template, with some of the most common and helpful (but basic) modules included, as well as automatic [logging](#screenshots) configured out the box.
 After installation and starting the application, you will have a simple and empty HTTP REST Server hosted locally, ready-to-go.
 Everything inclusive of this template will be completely up to date, and updated each time it is installed, so it will never depreciate and is safe to use over time repeatedly.
-This is the perfect starting point for any project, as you can simply install this template and then start importing your own modules, or writing your own code, without any hastle.
-Completely compitible with any vision or modules.
+This is the perfect starting point for any project, as you can simply install this template and then start importing your own modules, or writing your own code, without any hassle.
+Completely compatible with any vision or modules.

-**A new project can be written in either TypeScript or JavaScript, without any further changes needed, however this template is set up and intended for TS, making use of it's typesetting, precompiling abilities, and simplicity in a object-oriented approach.**
+**A new project can be written in either TypeScript or JavaScript, without any further changes needed, however this template is set up and intended for TS, making use of it's typesetting, pre-compiling abilities, and simplicity in an object-oriented approach.**

-*This template is completely unrestricted, and free for anyone to use, unlimitedly, with no credit or acknowledgements needed.
+*This template is completely unrestricted, and free for anyone to use, unlimited, with no credit or acknowledgements needed.
 There are no signs of any ownership, or personal touches, inside the codebase.*

 <br>

 ### Tech Stack
 * [Typescript](https://www.typescriptlang.org/) - Write in TypeScript (or JS), Compiles down to JavaScript.
 * [NodeJS](https://nodejs.org/en/) - Node Runtime Environment.
-* [ExpressJS](https://expressjs.com/) - Server & Router Infrastrusture Framework.
+* [ExpressJS](https://expressjs.com/) - Server & Router Infrastructure Framework.
 * [EJS](https://ejs.co/) - Serves Client Views.
 * [ESLint](https://eslint.org/) - Code Parsing, Styling & Error Checking.
 * [Mocha-Chai](https://mochajs.org/) - Testing with Mocha Framework, using the Chai Library.